 Alternatively, you can read a post on the internet that says government/scientists made diseases and deliberately spread them for some reason.
 This gives you the same sense of personal pride and cleverness, without having to put the hard work in.

 I’ve also noticed that conspiracy theories always seem to be depressing.
-People were very quick to claim the Ebola outbreak was organised by some shady organisation because it was a traumatic event (if it really was an organised disease, it’s probably the worst organised disease in history.
+People were very quick to claim the Ebola outbreak was organised by some shady organisation because it was a traumatic event (if it really was an organised disease though, it’s probably the worst organised disease in history.
 More people died of flu last year in the UK alone than have ever died of Ebola…in the world, so if this was the best attempt a secret organisation could manage, we really don’t have to worry because they’re evidently incompetent).

 But nobody, to my knowledge, has ever claimed the discovery of Penicillin, Sulfanilimide or Cis-platin (drugs which benefit the world) were conspiracies.
 Nobody ever puts forward conspiracy theories to explain the wonderful things which happen in civilisation: the end of apartheid, women getting the vote, the end of segregation in America, the abolition of slavery etc.